robuspospolitus/girly-time-tracker/README.md

 ## Themes

 The app offers a variety of color themes, allowing you to customize it to your taste.
 There are both light and dark themes.
 Currently, the primary theme is light orange.
+The application stores your chosen theme so it can launch the app with your chosen theme already set

 ## Future updates